Bicycle-sharing system: Global distribution of bike-sharing systems

+With close to 3 million two-wheelers and over 700 million users, HelloBike (operating overseas as HelloRide) is known as the largest bicycle-sharing operator worldwide.

 Economic impact

 Bike-share programs generate a number of economic externalities, both positive and negative.
-The positive externalities include reduction of traffic congestion and pollution, while the negative externalities can include degradation of urban aesthetic environment and reduction of parking.
+The positive externalities include reduction of excess downtown parking spaces, traffic congestion and pollution, while the negative externalities can include the degradation of urban aesthetic environment.
 Furthermore, bike-share programs have pecuniary effects.
 Some of these economic externalities (e.g. reduced congestion) can be systematically evaluated using empirical data, and therefore may be internalized through government subsidy.
 On the other hand, "nuisance" externalities (e.g. street and sidewalk clutter) are more subjective and harder to quantify, and may not be able to be internalized.

 Positive effects

 Less traffic congestion

 A primary goal of bicycle-sharing systems has been to reduce traffic congestion, particularly in large urban areas.
 Some empirical evidence indicates that this goal has been achieved to varying degrees in different cities.
-A 2015 article in Transport Reviews examined bike-share systems in five cities, including Washington, D.C. and Minneapolis.
+A 2015 article in Transport Reviews examined bike-share systems in five cities, including Washington, D.C., and Minneapolis.
 The article found that in D.C., individuals substituted bike-share rides for automobile trips 8 percent of the time, and almost 20 percent of the time in Minneapolis.
 A separate study on Washington, D.C.'s Capital Bikeshare found that the bike-share program contributed a 2 to 3 percent reduction in traffic congestion within the evaluated neighborhood.
 2017 studies in Beijing and Shanghai have linked the massive increase of dockless bike shares to the decrease in the number of private automobile trips that are less than five kilometres.
-In Guangzhou, the arrival of dockless bike shares had a positive impact in the growth of cycling modeshare.
+In Guangzhou, the arrival of dockless bike shares had a positive impact in the growth of cycling mode share.